Ktakuya332C/rlvr/README.md

 # simple-rlvr
-A simple implementation of reinforcement learning with verifiable rewards.
+A simple toy implementation of reinforcement learning with verifiable rewards.

 ## Usage
 ```bash